jaceiverson/AppsScript/README.md

 ![Configure Trigger](https://user-images.githubusercontent.com/47643209/121549271-b795ca00-c9db-11eb-891e-08024d2030c3.png)

-11) New Document will be created in the same folder as your template.
-I reccomend giving your template a view only access so people don't mess it up
+9) New Document will be created in the same folder as your template.
+    - The current date willl be appended to the back of your Doc Name.

 ### Completed Sheet and Doc